-- 4.3 Meal Breaks Meal breaks during overtime assignments will be in accordance with WAC 296-126-092.
-When such meal breaks are taken by employee(s), the City shall reimburse such employees for reasonable out-of-pocket expenditures for meal(s). - 4.4 Emergency Calls Employees who are qualified and possess the knowledge to handle emergency call backs over the telephone may choose to do so.
+- 4.3.1 Standby qualified employees who maintain the qualifications, volunteer to be on the voluntary list, and who regularly participate in the rotation will be eligible for Standby Qualification premium pay.
+Any issues arising from lack of participation will be addressed through the Joint Labor Management Committee (JLMC). - 4.3.2 The Parties will work together in the Labor Management Committee to identify bottlenecks that are preventing employees that have the desire to become standby qualified from doing so. - 4.3.3 If an employee has actively participated in the program but has not been able to achieve standby qualification in a one-year period from starting the program, then that employee will be afforded an additional six-months to train and test with monthly labor-management check-in meetings on the employee's progress.
+If the employee is still not able to become standby-qualified, the employee may, at the employee's choice, participate in the program again after a twelve-month hiatus from the program. - 4.3.4 Once an employee successfully completes the standby qualification, the employee must maintain the requirements of standby qualification to maintain the benefits afforded and available to standby qualified employees under the contract. - 4.4 Meal Breaks Meal breaks during overtime assignments will be in accordance with WAC 296-126-092.
+When such meal breaks are taken by employee(s), the City shall reimburse such employees for reasonable out-of-pocket expenditures for meal(s). - 4.5 Emergency Calls Employees who are qualified and possess the knowledge to handle emergency callbacks over the telephone may choose to do so.
 Emergencies handled in this manner shall be compensated at two (2) hours at the employee's time and one-half (1.5) rate of pay.
 Compensation requests for multiple calls shall be at the discretion of the Employer and shall be reviewed on a case-by-case basis, using a "reasonable person" standard.